Sleepaway Camp (Mon-Sun, 24/7)

 - Towels ($5 if purchased from the school dorm)

 - Each dormitory apartment has a washer and dryer.
-Students may bring their own detergent and a washing bag.
+Students should bring their own detergent and a washing bag.

 - Extra money to spend during shopping and trip days.
 Dorm teachers can lock up money for safe keeping.